Introduction

 - Reviewing military records for any service-related events associated with discomfort.

-- Consulting with healthcare providers for additional insights.
+- Seeking additional insights.

 - Becoming acquainted with the Disability Benefits Questionnaire (DBQ) related to migraines to help you understand the kinds of inquiries you might face during the assessment.